-a).
-Bird scaring streamer lines for vessels > 35m in total length
+3. a) Bird scaring bird scaring lines for vessels > 35m in total length

 PROVEN AND RECOMMENDED.
-For vessels > 35 m in length two streamer lines is considered best practice.
-Streamer lines with the appropriate aerial extent can be more easily rigged on large vessels.
-Two streamer lines are considered to provide better protection of baited hooks in crosswinds (Melvin et al. 2004; Melvin et al. 2011).
-Hybrid tori lines (with long and short streamers) were more effective than short tori lines (only short streamers) in deterring diving seabirds (white-chinned petrels) (Melvin e.al.
-2010; Melvin et al. 2011).
+For vessels > 35 m in length two bird scaring lines is considered best practice.
+Bird scaring lines with the appropriate aerial extent can be more easily rigged on large vessels.
+Two bird scaring lines are considered to provide better protection of baited hooks in crosswinds (Melvin et al. 2004; Melvin et al. 2011).
+Hybrid tori lines (with long and short streamers) were more effective than short tori lines (only short streamers) in deterring diving seabirds (White-chinned Petrels) (Melvin et al. 2010; Melvin et al. 2011).

 Potentially increased likelihood of entanglement, particularly if attachment points on davits (tori poles) are insufficiently outboard of vessels.
-Development of a towed device to prevent tangling with fishing gear essential to improve adoption and compliance.
+To achieve a minimum aerial extent birdscaring lines line should be attached to the vessel such that it is suspended from a point a minimum of about 8 m above the water at the stern Development of a towed device to prevent tangling with fishing gear essential to improve adoption and compliance.